QuantEcon/lecture-datascience.myst/_sources/scientific/applied_linalg.md

 The convergence of this system is a property determined by the matrix $A$.

-The long-run distribution of employed and unemployed workers is equal to the [left-eigenvector](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of $A'$, corresponding to the eigenvalue equal to 1.
+The long-run distribution of employed and unemployed workers is equal to the largest [eigenvector](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of $A'$, corresponding to the eigenvalue equal to 1.
+An eigenvalue of $A'$ is also known as a "left-eigenvector" of A.

 Let's have numpy compute the eigenvalues and eigenvectors and compare the results to our simulated results above: